nasa/edsc-timeline/README.md

     <script src="edsc-timeline/js/edsc-timeline.min.js"></script>
     <link rel="stylesheet" href="edsc-timeline/css/edsc-timeline.css">

+## Usage

+Coming soon.

 ## Developing

-### Building

 To compile assets for exporting you'll need to do the following:

-Download & install the installation package for node and npm from http://nodejs.org/ (it's one package for both npm and node.js)
+Download & install the installation package for node and npm from http://nodejs.org/

-Then set up your npm repo list with the latest files:

-    $ cd /path/to/plugin/source/
+Make sure `./node_modules/.bin` and `/usr/local/bin` are in your path.

+To compile:

     $ npm install

-make sure `./node_modules/.bin` and `/usr/local/bin` are in your path.

-To compile:

-    $ gulp

 To watch for filesystem changes and rebuild automatically:

-    $ gulp watch
+    $ npm start

 ## Contributing